Cherniakhiv, Zhytomyr Oblast: History

 From the 16th century to the early 19th century, it was the home estate of the Niemirycz family.
 As of 1552 it was a settlement, and by 1600 it was a town.
 Around 1611, the Niemyricz family established an Arian school in the town.

 During World War II, it was occupied by Germany from July 1941 to December 1943.
+On August 9th 1941, 110 Jews and Communists were shot.
+On August 20th, another 31 Jews were shot.

 It was the administrative center of Cherniakhiv Raion until the raion was abolished in 2020.
 Until 26 January 2024, Cherniakhiv was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Cherniakhiv became a rural settlement.